krishnanlab/teaching/2020-spring_compbio/README.md

 * The class timeline, including deadlines, remain intact.
 * The only change is that we’re going to do everything – my lecture discussions, your Friday paper presentations, office hours, and midterm/final project presentations – via Zoom and Slack.

+More on how this is going to happen is detailed below.

 ### 1. Important Links
 #### Permanent Zoom Meeting ID
 Simple link: bit.ly/compbio2020_zoom